xperseguers/theodia/Documentation/Introduction/Index.rst

 `Pastoral Unit Sainte-Claire <https://www.paroisse.ch>`__ in canton Fribourg (CH), and is now further maintained by the same company and other contributors.

-Since end of 2023, the extension is sponsored as well by the web agency `hemmer <https://www.hemmer.ch>`__, the company behind theodia.org.
+Since end of 2023, the extension is sponsored partly as well by the web agency `hemmer <https://www.hemmer.ch>`__, the company behind theodia.org.